-ANZSOG commissioned artwork for the upcoming Indigenous Affairs and Public Administration Conference by Bigambul artist Jordan Roser.
+ANZSOG commissioned artwork for its 2017 Indigenous Affairs and Public Administration Conference by Bigambul artist Jordan Roser.

 Jordan Roser is a proud Bigambul man based in Redcliffe, Queensland.